SheatNoisette/postmarket_redmi_9a/README.md

 This project may be abandoned at any time, I'm not sure I'll be able to complete it.

-Status: Impossible to boot the kernel, the bootloader is not loading the kernel image correctly.
-Any recovery flashed (TWRP, OrangeFox) is not booting.
+Status: Unable to boot the kernel, the bootloader is not loading the kernel image correctly.
+Can't get the kernel log with BROM.

 ## Technical research